bouceka/rescue-us/README.md

 }
 ```

-Finally, we have to provide this service to our project file.
+Finally, we can  provide  service to our program file.

 ### Program.cs